-BAAA (no. 20), where a time effect will result in a large mean difference between the and the labeled scans.
-The test remains valid, but possibly conservative.
-The actual condition presentation order of BABABA is relatively unconfounded with time, but the contribution of confounds to the statistics for alternative labeling such as no. 1 and no. 20 will potentially increase the number of statistics greater than the observed statistic.
+Clearly the mean difference statistic under consideration in the current example is confounded with time for labellings such as AAABBB (#1) and BBBAAA (#20), where a time effect will result in a large mean difference between the A and the B labelled scans.
+The test is still valid, but possibly conservative.
+The actual condition presentation order of BABABA is relatively unconfounded with time, but the contribution of confounds to the statistics for alternative labellings such as #1 & #20 will potentially increase the number of statistics greater than the observed statistic.